toolleeo/cli-apps/data/header.md

-# The largest Awesome List of CLI/TUI programs
+# The largest Awesome List of command line (CLI/TUI) programs

-This repository - to the best of my knowledge - contains the largest collection of CLI/TUI tools available in the form of awesome list.
+This repository - to the best of my knowledge - contains the largest collection of command line (CLI/TUI) tools available in the form of awesome list.

 To contribute, see the [contribution section](#contribute).
 As a follower of the 0-inbox approach for emails, I strive to maintain a 0-length list of pull requests for new contributions.